jayden11/QuantEcon.site/wiki_py_docstrings.rst

 #.
 A good docstring serves as the starting point for other developers who work on code someone else has written (or for the original author who comes back to the code after initially writing it).
 If the intent of the code is clearly defined in the docstring, then all who work on this code later know exactly what the purpose of the code is.

 #.
-As hinted at above, docstrings are the code printed at the interpreter when users ask for <code>help</code> on a particular object.
+As hinted at above, docstrings are the code printed at the interpreter when users ask for ``help`` on a particular object.

-<code>numpydoc</code> style docstrings
+``numpydoc`` style docstrings
 ======================================

-<code>numpydoc</code> style docstrings are written using `restructured text <http://docutils.sourceforge.net/rst.html>`_ (aka rst: the markup used in sphinx documents), using a special structure.
+``numpydoc`` style docstrings are written using `restructured text <http://docutils.sourceforge.net/rst.html>`_ (aka rst: the markup used in sphinx documents), using a special structure.
 While any restructured text is valid in a numpydoc style docstring, the only required restructured text element is knowing how to define a section.
 In our docstrings, we will denote sections using the following syntax:

 .. sourcecode:: python

     Section name
     ------------

-The key elements are a line containing only the name of the section followed be another line containing only minus signs (<code>-</code>) underneath each character of the section name.
+The key elements are a line containing only the name of the section followed be another line containing only minus signs (``-``) underneath each character of the section name.

 Documenting functions and methods
 ----------------------------------

-Using this syntax, a <code>numpydoc</code> style docstring for a <strong>function</strong> or <strong>method</strong> is made up of the following elements:
+Using this syntax, a ``numpydoc`` style docstring for a **function** or **method** is made up of the following elements:

 #.
 A short description of what the function or class does
 #.
-A section named <code>Parameters</code> that explains the object's input parameters
+A section named ``Parameters`` that explains the object's input parameters
 #.
-A section named <code>Returns</code> that explains that function's output
+A section named ``Returns`` that explains that function's output
 #.
-Any of the following &quot;optional sections&quot; (in any order):
+Any of the following "optional sections"; (in any order):
-#. <code>Examples</code>: This section is optional, but strongly recommended and encouraged within QuantEcon (it may be required at some time in the future).
+    #. ``Examples``: This section is optional, but strongly recommended and encouraged within QuantEcon (it may be required at some time in the future).
 Within the section we would include one or more examples for how to use the obejct.
-#. <code>Notes</code>: This section provides additional details that help the user or fellow developer understand the function, but were not included in the short description at the beginning.
+    #. ``Notes``: This section provides additional details that help the user or fellow developer understand the function, but were not included in the short description at the beginning.
 This might include a description of the algorithm or mathematics underlying the function.
-#. <code>References</code>: If any journal articles, books, or other publications <em>or</em> 3rd party code were consulted when writing the function, this should be documented in this section.
+    #. ``References``: If any journal articles, books, or other publications *or* 3rd party code were consulted when writing the function, this should be documented in this section.
-#. <code>Raises</code>: if the function/class might raise an exception when called, the exception along with cases under which the exception is raised should be documented.
+    #. ``Raises``: if the function/class might raise an exception when called, the exception along with cases under which the exception is raised should be documented.
-#. <code>See Also</code>: if the function/class is related to another object, we should specify this relation in a <code>See Also</code> section.
+    #. ``See Also``: if the function/class is related to another object, we should specify this relation in a ``See Also`` section.

 Below is an example of such a docstring